OpenAI-Compatible Server#

-vLLM provides an HTTP server that implements OpenAI’s Completions and Chat API, and more!
+vLLM provides an HTTP server that implements OpenAI’s Completions API, Chat API, and more!
+This functionality lets you serve models and interact with them using an HTTP client.

 vllm serve NousResearch/Meta-Llama-3-8B-Instruct --dtype auto --api-key token-abc123